microsoft/nokia-x-notifications-samples/NokiaNotificationsSingleApkSample/README.md

 **Note:** Google Cloud Messaging helper library (`gcm.jar`) is not provided with this sample.
 You need to obtain it from e.g. samples provided with Google APIs.
-The packages can be downloaded with Android SDK Manager.
+The package containing the library can be downloaded with Android SDK Manager;
+the name of the package is "[Deprecated] Google Cloud Messaging for Android Library" and it is located under Extras.

 When you run the application, you can set the sender ID dynamically from the menu.
 Note that in a real application you would set the sender ID as a constant